Xentrk/x3mRouting/README.md

     b.scorecardresearch.com

 ## x3mRouting Project Code Files
-The installation script **install_x3mRouting.sh** will display a menu with the options to install, update the current installation or remove the project from the router.
+The installation menu **x3mRouting** will display a menu with the options to install, update the current installation or remove the project from the router.
 The following table lists the files that will be downloaded for each method.

 | Script Name   | LAN Clients   |  OpenVPN Client + IPSET Shell Scripts | IPSET Shell Scripts |
 | --- | :---: | :---: | :---: |